-The available data are currently insufficient to clearly identify risk factors for severe clin limited data that are available for COVID-19 patients, and data from related coronavirus respiratory syndrome coronavirus (SARS-CoV) and MERS-CoV, people who may be at ris include older adults and persons who have certain underlying chronic medical conditio conditions include chronic lung disease, moderate to severe asthma, cardiac disease wi immunocompromising conditions.
+The available data are currently insufficient to clearly identify risk factors for severe clin limited data that are available for COVID-19 patients, and data from related coronavirus respiratory syndrome coronavirus (SARS-CoV) and MERS-CoV, people who may be at ris include older adults and persons who have certain underlying chronic medical condition conditions include chronic lung disease, moderate to severe asthma, cardiac disease wi immunocompromising conditions.
 See also Interim Clinical Guidance for Management (Coronavirus Disease 2019 (COVID-19) and Information for Healthcare Professionals: CC Conditions.

-If my patient has one of the underlying medical conditions listed, what is my patient tell my patient?
+If my patient has an underlying medical condition, what is my patient's risk of acquirillness from COVID-19, and what should I tell my patient?

-- There is insufficient information on COVID-19 to determine risk for each underlying Epidemiologists at CDC are analyzing data around the clock to help us more precisel COVID-19.
-Information will be shared as soon as it's available. - You know your patient their overall health and how well their conditions are mana judgement to evaluate on a case by case basis. - Tell patients with underlying medical conditions that increase their risk of severe illn COVID-19: - \circ To stay home as much as possible to reduce their risk of being exposed. - Encourage patients to closely follow their care plans for management of their c better glycemic or blood pressure control. - If possible, work with patients to manage their underlying condition to the best of th that patients have sufficient medication and supplies.
-Encourage all patients, regard - Take steps to protect yourself. - Call your healthcare provider if you are sick with a fever, cough, or shortness of - Follow CDC travel guidelines and the recommendations of your state and local - Fear and anxiety about a disease can feel overwhelming, especially for those who m experiencing social isolation, and for healthcare providers that are treating patients can to take care of your mental health and encourage your patients to do the same.
+- There is insufficient information on COVID-19 to determine the level of risk for each CDC is analyzing data continuously and provides updates as soon as new informatio - You know your patient's overall health and how well their conditions are managed.
+It evaluate on a case by case basis.
+Patients frequently in congregate settings are at intents with underlying medical conditions may be at increased risk of severe diseated. - If possible, work with patients to manage their underlying condition to the best of the that patients have sufficient medication and supplies.
+Prescribing three-month supplensure access to sufficient medications. - Explain to all patients which symptoms of their chronic conditions require emergence Stress the importance of obtaining emergency care if needed. - Reassure your patients who require emergency care that emergency departments h to protect them from acquiring COVID-19 - Tell patients with underlying medical conditions that increase their risk of severe illn COVID-19: - To stay home as much as possible to reduce their risk of being exposed. - Closely follow their care plans for management of their chronic disease, includi better glycemic or blood pressure control. - Seek emergency care for acute exacerbations of their underlying medical conditators that requires immediate attention. - Encourage all patients, regardless of risk, to: - o Take steps to protect yourself. - o Call your healthcare provider if you are sick with a fever, cough, or shortness of - Follow CDC travel guidelines and the recommendations of your state and local healt about a disease can feel overwhelming, especially for those who might be at higher isolation, and for healthcare providers that are treating patients at higher risk.
+Do wlyour mental health and encourage your patients to do the same.